Ready and Postured: B-2 Spirit integrates with NATO ally at Lajes Field

-A B-2 Spirit, assigned to Whiteman Air Force Base, Missouri, takes off for a Bomber Task Force mission in the high North region from Lajes Field, Azores, March 16, 2021.
+Bomber Task Force missions are critical to ensuring Air Force Global Strike Airmen are capable of executing operations at the direction of the national command authority.
+By training in Europe, aircrew and Airmen are familiarizing themselves with the European theater and airspace, to enhance enduring skills and relationships with allies and partners.

+“We’re ready to execute our missions and achieve all of European Command’s objectives,” said U.S. Air Force Lt.
+Col. Christopher Conant, 393rd Expeditionary Bomb Squadron commander.

 The B-2’s deployment to Lajes Field provides a staging point allowing commanders to confront a broad range of global challenges in support of the National Defense Strategy, through the employment of a multi-role bomber.

-(U.S. Air Force photo by Tech.
-Sgt.
-Heather Salazar)
+“Lajes Field has been in continuous use with Portuguese and U.S. military presence since 1943,” said U.S. Air Force Col. Tammy S. Hinskton, 65th Air Base Group commander.
+“It has been called upon for decades to enable the movement of expeditionary forces and has proved its geo-strategic importance time and time again.
+The men and women at Lajes Field have a long tradition of being trained, ready and able to support global operations when called upon.”

+While the U.S. Air Force routinely deploys a variety of aircraft and units throughout Europe for training and to support geographic combatant command objectives, the B-2’s deployment to Lajes Field demonstrates the importance of working with U.S. allies and partners.

 |Date Taken: